-The manner in which mining claims are located varies according to whether they are on public domain of the United States or lands where minerals have been reserved by the United States, or on land owned by the State of Arizona.
+The manner in which mining claims are located varies according to whether they are on public domain of the United States (or lands in which minerals have been reserved by the United States) or on land owned by the State of Arizona.
 In some respects the procedure is similar, but in others it differs greatly.
 Great care must be taken to determine whether the land is public domain or State land, in order to apply the correct location procedure.